Qusai Abu Alieh

-Qusai Abu Alieh is a Jordanian footballer of Palestinian origin who played as a midfielder for Al-Faisaly (Amman) and the Jordan national football team.
+Qusai Abu Alieh is a Jordanian footballer who played as a midfielder for Al-Faisaly (Amman) and the Jordan national football team.

 International career

 Qusai's last international match was against Singapore on 3 March 2010 in the 2011 Asian Cup qualifying which Jordan won 2-1.
 He played in the last few minutes of the match after entering as a substitute for his teammate Odai Al-Saify.